reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 and the actual one provided.
 This may happen if you use a public variable where a secret is expected, or vice versa.

-For example, the code below erroneously declassifies the variable `{!reach} x`, which is not secret:
+For example, the code below erroneously declassifies the variable `{!rsh} x`, which is not secret:

 ```reach
 const x = 0;